awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 1. Choose **Snapshots**\.

-1. On the **Snapshots** page, choose the RDS PostgreSQL snapshot that you want to migrate into an Aurora PostgreSQL DB cluster\.
+1. On the **Snapshots** page, choose the RDS for PostgreSQL snapshot that you want to migrate into an Aurora PostgreSQL DB cluster\.

 1. Choose **Actions** then choose **Migrate snapshot**\.